 Spicy Potato Peel Crisps

-- Wash and dry the potatoes well before peeling
+- Wash and dry the potatoes well before you peel them

-- Cook in the oven at 200ºC for 15 mins.
-Turning the peels over after 10 mins helps them crisp up evenly
+- Cook in the oven at 200ºC for 15 minutes until crisp and golden.
+Turn the peels over after 10 mins to help them crisp up evenly.

-- When they are crunchy to your taste, take out of the oven
+- When they are done to your taste, remove from the oven

-- Put them in a bowl, sprinkle with salt and spices and mix
+- Put them in a large bowl, sprinkle over the salt and spices and mix through to coat them

 We are very passionate about reducing food waste - you might like to read our Five Fun Ways You Can Fight Food Waste next, or even find out what happened when we lived entirely on waste food for a whole month!